 Beyond Letterform Archive’s walls, Strikethrough will also feature a mobile app experience named Mariah, designed by Heather Snyder Quinn and Adam DelMarcelle and developed by Flor Salatino, that challenges systems of power and makes the invisible visible.
 Using augmented reality, visitors can point their phone camera at historical sites of protest across the San Francisco Bay Area and learn how they relate to objects in the show.

 Lectures, gallery tours, and other special events — both in-person and online — will accompany the exhibition throughout its run.
-Join our mailing list for more information, including ticket reservations and a schedule of events, including the opening reception on June 23.
+Join our mailing list for more information, including upcoming events.